FEniCS/web/branding/index.md

 permalink: /branding/
 ---

-# FEniCS branding

-## Components of FEniCSx and legacy FEniCS
+# Components of FEniCSx and legacy FEniCS
 The components of FEniCSx are:

 * DOLFINx